Ryuno-Ki/BuildingBridges/README.md

 This project was developed in the context of a computer practical at university.

+**This project is deprecated and may contain potential security vulnerabilities!
+You have been warned**

 ## Getting started

 You'll need NodeJS (I've used v0.10.31 on a 64bit Debian) and Grunt-Cli (v0.1.13 here) in order to comprehend this project.